- Professor Jochen Clasen

 - +44 (0)131 650 9922

 I joined the School of Social and Political Studies in 2007.
-Previously I held a Chair in Comparative Social Research at the University of Stirling, and visiting research positions at the Universities of Roskilde, EUI Florence and Tubingen University.
+Previously I held a Chair in Comparative Social Research at the University of Stirling, and visiting research positions at the Universities of Roskilde, EUI Florence, Tubingen and the Hertie School of Governance, Berlin.
 My research areas are comparative social policy research, labour market and social security policy and welfare reform.

 I am co-founder and honorary president of ESPAnet, the European Social Policy Analysis network.
 I am also the editor (jointly with T. Meyer, Southampton University) of the Journal of European Social Policy .